Car Insurance for Disabled Drivers and Passengers

 Disabilities and safe driving

-Disabilities should only impact your car insurance rates when a medical condition increases safety risk to yourself and other drivers on the road, and this risk is reflected by a change in status to your driver's license.
-Insurance companies cannot deny coverage or charge disabled drivers more solely on the basis of their disability.
+Disabilities should only impact your car insurance rates when a medical condition or restriction on your driver's license increases the safety risk to yourself and other drivers on the road.

-Car insurance for disability-adapted vehicles
+Car insurance for wheelchair-adapted vehicles and other alterations

-Although car alterations and special equipment can make your vehicle more expensive to insure, your insurance company should cover disability-adapted cars or vans fairly and provide reasonably priced quotes.
 Be sure to disclose any car modifications to your insurance company so you do not risk losing coverage and reimbursement when filing an auto insurance claim.
 Car modification disclosures can also help ensure that all of the custom equipment in your mobility-adapted vehicle is properly repaired or replaced following an accident.

 Commonly used disability-adapted equipment and vehicle accessibility modifications for disabled drivers and passengers include: